Online Parking Permit Application (Must be completed using Internet Explorer ONLY)

 Falsification of Parking Permit Information: Falsification of information on a vehicle, motorcycle, or bicycle registration will result in a fine and/or loss of parking privileges on university property.

-Open Parking: After 4:30pm, vehicles can park in any lot, but are required to have a valid parking permit.
-Vehicles must be parked in a defined space and are not allowed to park in handicap (unless they have appropriate state issued handicap placard or plates), fire lanes, red zones, or visitors parking spaces.
+Open Parking: After 4:30p, vehicles may park in any lot but are required to have a valid parking permit.
+Vehicles must be parked in a defined space and are not allowed to park in handicapped spaces (unless they have appropriate state issued handicap placard or plates), fire lanes, red zones, or visitor parking spaces.

-Vehicles that park in a lot after 4:30pm must move vehicle by 6:00am the next day or be held accountable for any citation(s) issued to the vehicle.
+Vehicles that park in a lot after 4:30p must move the vehicle by 6:00a the next day or be held accountable for any citation(s) issued to the vehicle.

-Parking privilege may be suspended due to excessive fines and unwillingness to follow parking procedures.
+Parking privileges may be suspended due to excessive fines and/or unwillingness to follow parking procedures.